Cross-Country-Klaebo targets history, Pellegrino carries home hopes

 Like Diggins, Pellegrino will be bowing out after Milano Cortina and will be hoping to finally land a gold medal after taking silvers in the individual sprint in 2018 and 2022.

-Diggins delivered a landmark gold with Kikkan Randall in the team sprint at the 2018 Pyeongchang Games, adding a silver in the 30km sprint and a bronze in the classic sprint in Beijing four years later.
+Diggins delivered a landmark gold with Kikkan Randall in the team sprint at the 2018 Pyeongchang Games, adding a silver in the 30km freestyle and a bronze in the freestyle sprint in Beijing four years later.

-The 34-year-old said she was not putting pressure on herself to end the chapter with a gold medal, instead focusing on crossing the line with the same love for the sport that first drew her to it.
+The 34-year-old said she was not putting pressure on herself to end the chapter with a gold medal, instead focusing on racing with the same love for the sport that first drew her to it.

-"I'm not worrying about outcome goals.
-I'm trying very hard to make sure that other people's expectations for me don't become my goals and my expectations for myself," Diggins told Reuters in November.
+"When I cross every finish line, I want to look back and know without a shadow of a doubt I just gave that everything I had - that was the best that I could do, not just in that race, not just in this year, but in the last 16 years of my career, in my life," Diggins told a press conference on Thursday.

 SCANDINAVIAN RIVALRY